Old Dongola: Decline

 Under the Funj, Old Dongola became the capital of the Northern provinces.
+The hereditary local ruler was known as the Mekk in the local Nubian dialect, and was subordinate to the Funj Sultan in Sennar.
+While a tributary of the Sultan, the ruler of Dongola was allowed to exercise local control, and even used the Arabic title of Malik, that is, king.
+The area around Dongola was gradually Arabized and Islamized over centuries after the fall of the last Christian rulers.

+A Mekk named Qashqash or Kashkash ruled Dongola at around the turn of the Seventeenth Century.
+Once thought to be semi-legendary, a letter unearthed at Dongola between 2019 and 2021 and published in 2026 shows that Qashqash was a historical ruler.
+According to Kitāb al-Ṭabaqāt fī Khuṣūṣ al-Awliyāʾ wa-l-Ṣāliḥīn wa-l-ʿUlamāʾ wa-l-Shuʿarāʾ fī al-Sūdān ("The Book of Generations concerning the Saints, the Righteous, the Scholars, and the Poets in Sudan"), a tabaqat biography from the early Nineteenth Century, Qashqash was succeeded by his son, Hasan.

 The French traveller Charles-Jacques Poncet visited the city in 1699, and in his memoirs he described it as located on the slope of a sandy hill.
 His description of Old Dongola continues:

 The houses are ill built, and the streets half deserted and fill'd with heaps of sand, occasion'd by floods from the mountains.
 The castle is in the very center of the town.
 It is large and spacious, but the fortifications are inconsiderable.
 It keeps in awe the Arabians, who are masters of the open country.

 Intensive trade relations with the Far East, as well as Europe, continued in this period.
 However, trade declined after the rise of the Shaigiya Confederacy.
 In 1812, the Mamluks fled to Sudan to escape purges in Egypt and conquered Old Dongola.
 They founded the city of New Dongola downriver, which grew in size, shifting the economic and trade center of the region away from Old Dongola.